SidraAnsari/Fyp-Code/README.md

 ## BCI

-BCI is a composite dataset that translates images of HER2 expression from H&E to immunohistochemical findings and HE-stained slices to images.4870 recorded picture pairings with various HER2 activity levels are present in this database.
+BCI is a composite dataset that translates images of HER2 expression from H&E to immunohistochemical findings and HE-stained slices to images.4870 recorded image pairings with various HER2 activity levels are present in this database.
 - [BCI](https://bci.grand-challenge.org/dataset/)
  ![Alt text](https://github.com/SidraAnsari/Fyp-Code/blob/main/datasetpreview6.png)
 # Methods: